jeremylightsmith/LeanCoffee/wp-content/plugins/mailchimp-for-wp/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.1.1 =
-Added Spanish translation and updated others.
-Minor code & usability improvements.
+Added {response} tag to set a custom response position.
+Added German and Italian translations.
+Some minor fixes and improvements.